kinitic/shop-a-tronic/README.md

     ]
 }
 ````
-The response contains embedded links (HATEOS-style) so the user can drill directly into the currency offers.
+The response contains embedded links (HATEAOS-style) so the user can drill directly into the currency offers.

 2. `GET` http://localhost:8080/kinitic-shop/currencies/{currencyId}/offers